DizNicolasAmor/interviews-practice/RUST.md

     14. Vec VS Array
     15. How to handle error propagation between functions?
     16. What are Lifetimes in Rust and how they are used?
-    17. Give an example of a macro you have written or used?
+    17. How to write a custom macro in Rust?
     18. How do you approach writing efficient Rust code?
     19. Closure VS function
     20. Option VS Result and when to use each one?